maximianoneto/DevOpsME/README.md

 ### 3. Adiciona uma Mensagem a uma ThreadId
 - **Endpoint**: `POST localhost:8080/api/addMessageToThread`
-- **Curl**: `curl --location 'localhost:8080/api/addMessageToThread' \
+- **Curl**: `curl --location 'localhost:8080/thread/addMessage' \
 --header 'Content-Type: application/json' \
 --data '{
-  "threadId": "threadId",
+  "threadId": "thread123",
-  "message": "User Story 1: Employee Authentication As a hostel employee,I want to securely log in to the hostel management system,So that I can access the customer information and perform my duties.Acceptance Criteria:The login screen must have input fields for the username and password.After entering credentials, an employee should be able to log in by clicking the '\''Sign in'\'' button.The system should handle authentication and display an error message if the login fails."
+  "message": "User Story 1: Employee Authentication As a hostel employee, I want to securely log in to the hostel management system, So that I can access the customer information and perform my duties.
+Acceptance Criteria: The login screen must have input fields for the username and password.
+After entering credentials, an employee should be able to log in by clicking the '\''Sign in'\'' button.
+The system should handle authentication and display an error message if the login fails.", "featureDependsBackend": true,
-  }'`
+  "projectName": "HostelManagementSystem"
+}'
+`

 Rotas referente ao `ProjectController`: